What is the process for creating and implementing the Overlay District? What is typically regulated? How does this affect the permitting process?

 There are two types of HOD:

-- General HOD (HOD-G) regulates 100 percent of all exterior changes; and,
+- General HOD (HOD-G) regulates 100 percent of all exterior changes to the lot.

 - Streetside HOD (HOD-S) only regulates what can be seen from the street (as defined in the Unified Development Ordinance [UDO] and explained in the “What is typically regulated?” section of this page).